 \subsection{Convergence Performance}

 In this subsection, we examine the performance of convergence performance of the proposed algorithms.
 Parameter settings are the same as those used in the above two subsections.

 \textit{Example 9.
-Comparison of Computational Efficiency:} Tables \ref{tab:1} and \ref{tab:2} present the CPU time (in seconds) versus the number of receive antennas $N_{\mathrm{R}}$ and transmit antennas $N_{\mathrm{T}}$ for QoS-constrained design, respectively.
+Comparison of Computational Efficiency:} Tables \ref{tab:1} and \ref{tab:2} present the CPU time (in seconds) versus $N_{\mathrm{R}}$ and transmit antennas $N_{\mathrm{T}}$ for QoS-constrained design, respectively.
 As expected, we observe that as the number of receive antennas $N_{\mathrm{R}}$ and transmit antennas $N_{\mathrm{T}}$ increase, the CPU time required also increases.
-Compared with ISAC systems with $\infty$-Bit DACs, ISAC systems with 1-bit DACs take more time to converge.
+Compared with DFRC systems with $\infty$-Bit DACs, DFRC systems with 1-bit DACs take more time to converge.
 This increased time is due to the binary optimization required by the 1-bit ADC, which is computationally intensive.
-Additionally, we find that ISAC systems with either 1-bit or $\infty$-Bit DACs does not impact the convergence time significantly.
+Additionally, we find that DFRC systems with either 1-bit or $\infty$-Bit DACs does not impact the convergence time significantly.
 Furthermore, the proposed method can converge within 10 seconds, which verifies the computational efficiency of the proposed approach.

 \textit{Example 10.
 Comparison of Convergence Efficiency:} In Fig. \ref{fig:exp10}, we present the convergence behavior of the proposed solutions for the QoD-constrained design.
-From the left side of Fig. \ref{fig:exp10}, it is evident that for all ISAC systems, the objective function becomes stationary after several iterations, which verifies the convergence efficiency of the proposed algorithm.
+From the left side of Fig. \ref{fig:exp10}, it is evident that for all DFRC systems, the objective function becomes stationary after several iterations, which verifies the convergence efficiency of the proposed algorithm.
 Additionally, we observe similar trends where $\infty$-Bit DACs provide more degrees of freedom, allowing convergence to larger values, while 1-bit DACs converge to lower values.
-From the right side of Fig. \ref{fig:exp10}, as expected, increasing the number of transmit antennas $N_{\mathrm{T}}$ leads to convergence to higher values, which aligns with the results observed in Fig. \ref{fig:exp8}.
-Furthermore, for ISAC systems with different numbers of transmit antennas $N_{\mathrm{T}}$, the proposed algorithm can always converge within 10 iterations, demonstrating again the efficiency of the proposed algorithm.
+From the right side of Fig. \ref{fig:exp10}, as expected, increasing $N_{\mathrm{T}}$ leads to convergence to higher values, which aligns with the results observed in Fig. \ref{fig:exp8}.
+Furthermore, for DFRC systems with different numbers of transmit antennas $N_{\mathrm{T}}$, the proposed algorithm can always converge within 10 iterations, demonstrating again the efficiency of the proposed algorithm.